ganeshkbhat/lockflag/README.md

-method implementation with auto definition, auto default is true:
+method implementation with auto definition, `auto default` is `true`:

 `(method) setValue(auto?: boolean): Promise<any>`

-method implementation with valueTransformer with auto definition, auto default is true:
+method implementation with valueTransformer with auto definition, `auto default` is `true`:

 `(method) setValue(valueTransformer?: (val: any) => any, auto?: boolean): Promise<any>`